 Central to achieving quality content is a centralized creation and publishing workflow

 Having a calendar-centric marketing plan allows you to plan your content efforts in a collaborative format, manage approval workflows for your content creation team, highlight what content types are being created, and manage what distribution channels they’re being shared.

 Here are a few other key benefits to having a centralized editorial calendar:

 - Central ideation.
 By providing one place to generate content ideas you no longer run the risk of losing great ideas to jotted down notes from spur-of-the-moment conversations.

 - Approval workflows.
 No longer guess who needs to edit your content, provide the design resource, or do the legal check.
 An online editorial calendar can be customized to your workflows, by content type, to help you focus less on busy work and more on creating.

 - Consistency.
 Content marketing is about showing up and keeping your brand top-of-mind.
 Editorial calendars help with consistent publishing schedules to ensure you’re not falling off your prospects’ radar.
 It’s also easier to identify gaps in publishing in a calendar-centric format compared to a list.

 - Visualize your marketing strategy in a way that is shareable.
-Scrambling through lists of items that you’re working on can take 10x longer since your brain has to try create a visual scene of what those list items amount to as a whole.
-Visualizing your content in a calendar format, color coded adds visual recognition, condenses the information you’re looking at in a formate that allows for understanding in 1/10th of the time.
+Scrambling through lists of items that you’re working on can take 10x longer since your brain has to try to create a visual scene of what those list items amount to as a whole.
+Visualizing your content in a calendar format, color-coded adds visual recognition, condenses the information you’re looking at in a format that allows for understanding in 1/10th of the time.